tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://sci-hub.se/https://www.cambridge.org/core/journals/religion-and-american-culture/article/abs/last-night-i-prayed-to-matthew-matthew-shepard-homosexuality-and-popular-martyrdom-in-contemporary-america/4F55D8B7130E1B5FDB7980025167B3DE p.131

 <mark>Religious leaders also weighed in.
 Although they could have framed Shepard and the attack using a religious perspective, they also maintained the same secular focus and avoided any religious language.
-Frank Griswold, Presiding Bishop of the Episcopal Church, described Shepard as a member of “our human community” and as “our brother” and decried a national “climate of hate” that “makes such a crime possible.” </mark>He did not, unlike the president’s statement, request prayers on Shepard’s behalf, nor, as might be expected from a cleric, did Griswold mention Shepard might be in heaven. <mark>Dignity/USA, a gay Catholic organization, declared: “the murder of Matthew Shepard is an extreme example of a hate motivated crime.”</mark> Yet, it also contained no mention of prayers for the young man.
+Frank Griswold, Presiding Bishop of the Episcopal Church, described Shepard as a member of "our human community" and as "our brother" and decried a national "climate of hate" that "makes such a crime possible." </mark>He did not, unlike the president's statement, request prayers on Shepard's behalf, nor, as might be expected from a cleric, did Griswold mention Shepard might be in heaven. <mark>Dignity/USA, a gay Catholic organization, declared: "the murder of Matthew Shepard is an extreme example of a hate motivated crime."</mark> Yet, it also contained no mention of prayers for the young man.
 An exception to this trend, however, came from the Metropolitan Community Church.
-Troy Perry firmly declared: “Matt has truly ‘slipped the surly bonds of earth to touch the face of God.’”
+Troy Perry firmly declared: "Matt has truly 'slipped the surly bonds of earth to touch the face of God.'"
 This image of Shepard in the presence of God, then, was the exception that proved the rule.
 Only Perry was willing to depart from a secular construction of Shepard to broach a religious one, although without the language of popular martyrdom.
-On the whole, the media and prominent public leaders — including many religious leaders — tended to cast Shepard and the attack in a secular light.<sup>25</sup>
+On the whole, the media and prominent public leaders - including many religious leaders - tended to cast Shepard and the attack in a secular light.<sup>25</sup>

 </from>
 </compare>